ESGF/esgf-ansible/docs/source/faq/faq.rst

 FAQ
 ====

+**Q: I have many questions and can't find any answers here, what should I do?**

+If you are looking to get started using your node or have questions that are not answered within these docs be sure to `checkout the user support docs <https://esgf.github.io/esgf-user-support/>`_.

 **Q: How can I use this to upgrade my legacy install?**

 **Answer:** Make sure you stop all services on your older node using the legacy tools for doing so.